jdiogoforte/split-range-MPC-2024/README.md

 \end{aligned}
 $$

-Additional constraints beyond equation (\ref{restricoes}) could also be added, like limits on the control increments or limits on the output variable.
+Additional constraints could also be added, like limits on the control increments or limits on the output variable.

 # Additional Results